 To fit in with the existing 1930's style electrical fittings in my house, I mounted a pair of brown 482/32 sockets on reproduction wooden mounting blocks, and installed them adjacent to the existing 240V power points in each room.

 The light circuit was also run using the ring main technique, with a loop of 4mm cable in the roof.
 This was fed by a 4mm run from under the house.
 As I am a firm believer in the beauty and light quality of incandescent lamps, I elected to install them in each room.
 No politically correct compact fluoros here!
 To be practical, small incandescent bulbs as used in caravans or the like just aren't acceptable.
 The lights had to be as bright as the 240V counterparts.
 For years, GLS (household style) incandescent lamps have been available in 12V among other low voltages.
-They are available in ordinary B22 bayonet cap or E27 Edison screw.
+They have been available in ordinary B22 bayonet cap or E27 Edison screw.
 Not only is their light output the same as the mains equivalent, but it means you can use ordinary domestic light fittings in an extra low voltage system.
+12V incandescent bulbs in GLS style with a B22 base are no longer sold in Australia, but I have a life time supply of them.
+They're still available in the U.S. with an E26 base, but probably won't be forever.
+These days, there has been a marked switch to LED bulbs for low voltage systems.
+At least they are available with E26/E27/B22 bases so "mains style" fittings can be used with them.

 These 50W 12V lamps work as well as their mains powered counterpart.

-To save disfiguring the walls with extra switches, and reducing the amount of wiring (i.e.. voltage drop), I used pull chain lamp sockets.
+To save disfiguring the walls with extra switches, and to reduce the amount of wiring (i.e.. voltage drop), I used pull chain lamp sockets.
 As these have never been a standard fitting in Australia, I bought them from the U.S. Of course it meant that Edison Screw bulbs have to be used.
 It just so happened I have a lifetime supply of these in 36W and 50W rating.
-Incidentally, the U.S version of Edison Screw base is shorter than the European/Australian one.
+Incidentally, the U.S version of Edison Screw base (E26) is shorter than the European/Australian one (E27).
 This means that U.S bulbs don't always make contact when screwed into European/Aussie sockets.

 Naturally, with 100's of amps available from the batteries, some sort of overload protection has to be provided.
 I simply used 240V MCB's as I had them and the rating suited.
 While they might be rated "AC only", the fact is that at 12V an arc cannot be maintained across the contacts, so it is acceptable to use them this way.
 240VDC would be another story.